Guides

 What you *can't* ask in the ad

 AGG risks: don't ask gender (unless the role objectively requires it, rare), don't ask age, religion, disability, sexual orientation.
 Don't ask marital status or pregnancy.
 Don't ask ethnic origin.
 Also not indirectly ('native German speaker' is risky; 'business-fluent German C1' is clean).
+More on AGG-compliant hiring in practice.

 Requiring a photo isn't mandatory since 2006 and AGG-risky - makes gender / age / ethnicity identification trivial.
 Recommendation: make photo optional, don't require.